gtagohdev/gtagohdev.github.io/rcr-support.md

 ## The following are the main features
 - Automatically recognize and scan QR codes and other major barcodes
 - Camera selection, auto-focus and flash on-off flexibility
+- Image aspect ratio adjustment to correct image distortion in some of the cameras that having difficulty in scanning of the code
 - Responsive data extracting and saving
 - Transparent and accurate data type identification, classification and highlighting for data viewing, sharing and response
 - Option to automatically open single weblink